Artist: Jean Duvet (French, ca. 1485–after 1561)

 Dimensions: plate: 12 x 8 1/2 in.
 (30.4 x 21.6 cm)

 sheet: 12 3/8 x 8 3/4 in.
 (31.5 x 22.2 cm)

-Jean Duvet, a French goldsmith, engraver, and festival designer who worked in the provincial cities of Langres and Dijon, began his career as a printmaker by copying, with variations, the prints of Marcantonio Raimondi.
-Eventually assimilating these and other diverse influences, such as the engravings and woodcuts of Dürer and the etchings of Fontainebleau, Duvet developed a highly personal manner of engraving, seen to best advantage in his famous Unicorn and Apocalypse series.
+Jean Duvet, a French goldsmith, engraver, and festival designer who worked in the provincial cities of Langres and Dijon, began his career as a printmaker by copying the prints of Marcantonio Raimondi.
+Eventually assimilating these and other diverse influences, such as the engravings and woodcuts of Dürer and the etchings of Fontainebleau, Duvet developed a highly personal manner of engraving, seen to best advantage in his famous 'Unicorn' and 'Apocalypse' series.